YoooKai/Base-de-Datos/TAREA10SQLITE/README.md

 select t.trackId, t.Name as TrackName, p.PlaylistId, p.Name as PlaylistName
 from playlists as p, playlist_track as pt, tracks as t where t.trackid=pt.trackid and pt.playlistid=p.playlistid order by p.Name;

+SELECT
+    t.TrackId,
+    t.Name AS TrackName,
+    p.PlaylistId,
+    p.Name AS PlaylistName
+FROM playlists AS p JOIN playlist_track AS pt ON p.PlaylistId = pt.PlaylistId JOIN tracks AS t ON pt.TrackId = t.TrackId ORDER BY p.Name;

 ```

 | TrackId | TrackName                   | PlaylistId | PlaylistName |